To get your fix this Fall, try this classic and tasty recipe for Soft Caramels.

 - 1/2 teaspoon vanilla extract

-- 1 teaspoon vanilla bean pod or use an extra 1/2 vanilla extract, split and scraped
+- 1 vanilla bean pod, split and scraped or use an extra 1/2 teaspoon vanilla extract

-- 1 teaspoon fleur de sel sea salt, plus more for sprinkling
+- 1 teaspoon fleur de sel aka sea salt, plus more for sprinkling

 - 1/4 cup light corn syrup optional, but helps prevent sugar crystals